LilConsul/CSKG-Database-Implementation/README.md

    - Deployment instructions

 ## 🧪 Testing

-> [!note]
-> All testing was performed on the PC with the following specifications:
+> **Note:** All testing was performed on the PC with the following specifications:
 > - CPU: Intel Core i5-14400F
 > - GPU: NVIDIA RTX 3060 12GB
-> - Storage: Samsung M.2 NVME 980
 > - RAM: 16GB DDR4 @ 3600MHz
+> - SSD: Samsung M.2 NVME 980

 ### RDF Converter Optimization

 The Python RDF converter underwent several optimization iterations, resulting in a 33.3% improvement in execution time from the initial implementation.
 Below is a breakdown of each optimization step and its impact: